wbamberg/idl-reference/docs/nsIUUIDGenerator.md

 Obtain a new UUID like the generateUUID method, but place it in
 the provided nsID pointer instead of allocating a new nsID.

-@param id an existing nsID pointer where the UUID will be stored.

 @throws NS_ERROR_FAILURE if a UUID cannot be generated (e.g. if
 an underlying source of randomness is not available)